Economy of the United Kingdom: 2009 to 2020

 In March 2009, the Bank of England (BoE) cut interest rates to a then-historic low of 0.5% and began quantitative easing (QE) to boost lending and shore up the economy.
-The UK exited the Great Recession in Q4 of 2009 having experienced six consecutive quarters of negative growth, shrinking by 6.03% from peak to trough, making it the longest recession since records began and the deepest since World War II.
+The UK exited the Great Recession in Q4 of 2009 having experienced six consecutive quarters of negative growth, shrinking by 6.03% from peak to trough, making it the longest recession since records began and the deepest since the Second World War.
+Gordon Brown, the then prime minister, described the recession as "a one-off cost for globalisation".
 Support for Labour slumped during the recession, and the general election of 2010 resulted in a coalition government being formed by the Conservatives and the Liberal Democrats.

 In 2011, household, financial, and business debts stood at 420% of GDP in the UK.
 (Note: Compared to 279% in Japan, 253% in France, 209% in the United States, 206% in Canada, and 198% in Germany.)
 As the world's most indebted country, spending and investment were held back after the recession, creating economic malaise.
 However, it was recognised that government borrowing, which rose from 52% to 76% of GDP, had helped to avoid a 1930s-style depression.
 Within three years of the general election, government cuts aimed at reducing the budget deficit had led to public sector job losses well into six figures, but the private sector enjoyed strong jobs growth.